particle-iot/docs/src/content/firmware/software-design/threading-explainer.md

-The threading system in Device OS is stable, and threads are used by the system internally and can be used judiciously.
+Threading in Device OS is stable, and threads are used by Device OS internally and can be used judiciously.

 Because Particle Devices have limited RAM and no virtual memory it's impractical to use a large number of threads.
 You should not expect to start dozens of threads as you might in a Java application, for example.